aviaryan/chattt-backend/README.md

 ## Hosting it for free

 You can use [Render](https://render.com/) to run this server for free.
-Currently, the server is running for free on https://chattt-backend.onrender.com.

 For [chattt](https://github.com/aviaryan/chattt) application, I have a server running at https://chattt-backend.onrender.com.